Kiran-Inagadapa/Binary-Classification-of-Glormerulus-WSI-images-into-globally-sclerotic-and-non-globally-sclerotic/README.md

 Stack Ensemble Modeling is a technique used to improve predictive performance by combining multiple models (Base Learners), whose predictions are used train a Meta Learner to learn how to best combine the predictions of several base models.

 ### Observations made from the dataset:
-1. Globally Sclerotic Glomeruli are homogeneously pink while Non-Globally Sclerotic Glomeruli have lot of details at the center
+1. Globally Sclerotic Glomeruli are homogeneously pink while Non-Globally Sclerotic Glomeruli have lot of details at the center.
-2. Globally Sclerotic Glomeruli have a thin wall around compared to the thick wall observed in Non Globally Sclerotic Glomeruli
+2. Globally Sclerotic Glomeruli have a thin wall around compared to the thick wall observed in Non Globally Sclerotic Glomeruli.

 Based on the observations, Preprocessing is employed to create two different sets of training, validation and testing datasets.
 The first preprocessing involves enhancing the color for training.
 The second preprocessing involves extracting the structure and patterns in the images.
+Also, Data Augumentation is implemented to create more variation in the dataset.
+In Augumentaion, Horizontal flip, Vertical flip and Rotation were implemented.

 ### Techniques employed for preprocessing to enhance Colors:
 1. Equalized Histogram